hurt-chelar/Finance/Forecasting/Bussiness Analysis Using Forecasting.md

 *Delay in the system
 + Hence it is really important to keep in mind the deployment schenario
 ### Perfomance 1 : Data Partitioning For Time Series

+Idea of fitting : Minic the fitting schenario